I am in an emergency situation or experiencing a crisis. What should I do?

 What if I don’t have a private space for teletherapy?

 Privacy is essential to engaging in counseling.
-If you don’t have a space where you can talk openly without being overheard, you can request to use the dedicated telehealth office in the Health and Counseling Services suite.
+If you don’t have a space where you can talk openly without being overheard, it might be best to schedule an in-person session with the Health and Counseling services suite.

 What if I am not able to access teletherapy services?